-The most powerful, modern and easy-to-use PCB design tool for advanced electronics.
-Use any PCB material and prepare your board for manufacturing with Altium Designer.
+The most powerful, modern, and easy-to-use PCB design tool for advanced electronics.
+Use any PCB material properties and prepare your board for manufacturing with Altium Designer.

-Any PCB stackup you create for your circuit board will include multiple materials.
-Many different materials will be used during the PCB manufacturing.
+Any PCB stack-up you create for your circuit board will include multiple materials.
+Many different materials will be used during PCB manufacturing.
 The materials you choose will determine power/signal loss, interconnect impedance, temperature rise, copper surface roughness, and temperature rise in your PCB.
-Not every base material is ideal for every application, so you’ll need to pick just the right base material for your PCB stackup to balance performance in these different areas.
+Not every base material is ideal for every application, so you’ll need to pick just the right base material for your PCB stack-up to balance performance in these different areas.

 When selecting a base material for your PCB, you need to consider the various material properties of the material and how they fit into your board’s application.
-Here are the important PCB material for high speed design properties you need to consider in your PCB:
+Here is the important PCB material for high-speed design properties you need to consider in your PCB:

 Standard fiberglass-impregnated resin laminates.

-The major material components of PCBs are the polymer resin (dielectric material) with or without fillers, reinforcement, and metal foil.
+The major material components of PCBs are polymer resin (dielectric material) with or without fillers, reinforcement, and metal foil.
 To form a PCB, alternate layers of dielectric, with or without reinforcement, are stacked in between the copper foil layers.
-The majority of PCB material for high speed design is epoxy, but some can be BT, PPE, cyanate ester, and modified acrylates.
+The majority of PCB material properties for high-speed design is epoxy, but some can be BT, PPE, cyanate ester, and modified acrylates.
 The structure of a typical epoxy PCB laminate is shown above.

 Cross-section of a fiberglass-impregnated resin laminate.

-The backbone resin of the industry has been the epoxy resin.
+The backbone resin of the industry has been epoxy resin.
 Epoxy has been a staple due to its relatively low cost, strong adhesion (both to the metal foils and to itself), and desirable thermal, mechanical, and electrical properties.
-The basic epoxy chemistry has been dramatically changed over the years.
-Alternative resin-based PCB stackup materials are typically selected to address specific shortcomings of epoxy-resin systems.
+Basic epoxy chemistry has been dramatically changed over the years.
+Alternative resin-based PCB stack-up materials are typically selected to address specific shortcomings of epoxy-resin systems.
 BT-Epoxy is common for organic chip packages due to its thermal stability, while polyimide and cyanate ester resins are used for their lower Dk and Df values.

 Besides thermosetting resins, thermoplastic resins are utilized including polyimide and polytetrafluoroethylene (PTFE).
 Unlike the thermoplastic version of polyimide which is relatively brittle, the thermosetting version is flexible and is supplied in film form.
 It is typically used to make flexible circuits as well as the combination circuits called rigid-flex.
 It is also more expensive than epoxy and is only used as needed.
 Many companies have gone to a “Halogen-Free” requirement in anticipation of an eventual ban on bromine-based flame retardants used in advanced PCB dielectric materials.

-Such properties are ideal for high speed and HDI PCBs.
-Lower dielectric constant allows signals in these boards to travel faster and lowers capacitive coupling between adjacent signal traces.
+Such properties are ideal for high-speed and HDI PCBs.
+A lower dielectric constant allows signals in these boards to travel faster and lowers capacitive coupling between adjacent signal traces.
 This helps ensure signal integrity in these boards by reducing crosstalk between adjacent signal lines.
 This is especially important in HDI boards, where traces are packed into small spaces.